 He obtained his Accounting and Finance degrees from the University of Kentucky and his MBA from Western Kentucky University.
 He is a licensed CPA in Kentucky.

-As the Centerstone Kentucky Information Technology Director, Travis Taggart manages the relationship between Centerstone Kentucky and the enterprise Information Technology Department.
+As the Information Technology Director in Kentucky, Travis Taggart works with the enterprise Information Technology Department.
 He evaluates business drivers as presented by local and enterprise leadership to ensure that IT services are designed and delivered to meet regional and corporate needs.

-Taggart joined Centerstone in 2016 as the ITS Director for Kentucky and oversaw the IT transition of Seven Counties services into Centerstone Kentucky.
+Taggart joined Centerstone in 2016 as the ITS Director for Kentucky and oversaw the IT transition of Seven Counties services into Centerstone.
 Prior to joining Centerstone, he served as Senior Director of Information Technology at RiverValley Behavioral Health, a sister Community Mental Health Center in Kentucky.
-He received his Bachelor’s Degree in Computer Science from Indiana University in 2002.
+He received his BS in Computer Science from Indiana University in 2002.